 This category recognises those who provide an inspiration to others with their commitment and hard work advocating for the World Heritage Area.
 This includes championing solutions and raising the profile of issues affecting the well-being of the World Heritage Area.

-Young Cassowary Award
+CATEGORY 8: Young Cassowary Award

-This category is specifically for young people (individuals, groups or classes) to recognise the outstanding environmental work they do, whether that be at school or within clubs and communities.
+This category is specifically for young people of school age (individuals, groups or classes) to recognise the outstanding environmental work they do, whether that be at school or within clubs and communities.
 Examples of projects the nominees may be recognised for include: rainforest tree planting, science experiment/research project, weed control, rubbish collection, multimedia/arts, endangered species awareness, and profiles on Wet Tropics plants or animals.